netxms/netxms-doc/admin/advanced.rst

 Integration with external HelpDesk
 ----------------------------------

-NetXMS provides possibility to create issues in external helpdesk system directly from NetXMS management console, based on pending alarms.
-In this situation NetXMS and external helpdesk system will have synchronized issue workflow.
+|product_name| provides possibility to create issues in external helpdesk system
+directly from |product_name| management console, based on pending alarms.
+In this situation |product_name| and external helpdesk system will have synchronized issue workflow.

 For now integration is done only with JIRA.